 Bitcoin vs. Gold

-Bitcoin and gold have been compared as investments for years, due to their ability to act as an inflation hedge.
-In this article, we compare the two across various characteristics and functions of money.
+Bitcoin and gold have been compared as investments for years, due to their nature as store of value assets and ability to act as an inflation hedge.
+In this article, we compare these two assets across various characteristics and functions of money.

 Bitcoin and Gold as an Inflation Hedge